juji-io/datalevin/search-bench/README.md

 multiple indexing threads does little to improve the data ingestion speed.
 On the other hand, Lucene writes to multiple independent index segments and support great concurrency while indexing.
-Therefore, some use cases that Lucene family of search engines excel in, such as log ingestion, are not suitable for Datalevin.
+Therefore, some use cases that Lucene family of search engines excels in, such as log ingestion, are not suitable for Datalevin.

 Lucene has perhaps hundreds of man-years behind its development and is extremely configurable, while Datalevin search engine is embedded in a newly developed